OllieJones/fast-woo-order-lookup/readme.txt

 = The lookup table seems to be out of date.
 I can't find recent orders.
 What do I do? =

 1. Let the author know by creating an issue at https://github.com/OllieJones/fast-woo-order-lookup/issues
 2. Deactivate, then activate the plugin.
+This rebuilds the lookup table.

 == Installation ==